 What’s important to understand is what is sprayed on the food you’re eating because when it rains, the rain drips off the plants that are sprayed and the pesticides go into the soil and yes, you guessed it, the roots!
 So, you can see how no matter how well you wash that apple of yours, it doesn’t matter because the pesticides and herbicides are INSIDE.

 Did you know USDA Certified Organic is the most regulated and inspected label in food today?
 Earthbound Farm joined what was once a movement and is now an industry, early on.
 Earthbound fought side-by-side with activists, farmers, retailers, manufacturers, academics and environmentalists for a high-integrity organic standard, one all consumers could trust.
 Earthbound believes they all won, and that means our environment also wins.
-(Coupon for YOU: Subscribe to Earthbound Farm’s emails to receive $3 off any Earthbound Farm product and bring your day into organic balance with simple, flavorful recipes, cooking tips and coupons.
+(Coupon for YOU: Subscribe to Earthbound Farm’s emails to receive $3 off any Earthbound Farm product and bring your day into organic balance with simple, flavorful recipes like this arugula pesto, cooking tips and coupons.
 Sign up here!)

 So, why do I choose organic?
 I’ll tell you in the AUDIO feature above.